pjsupport/event-espresso4-payjunction-gateway/README.md

-New EE4 Addon Starter Template
+PayJunction Module for Event Espresso 4
 =========

-A set of files and classes to use as a template for creating a New Event Espresso  Addon

 This plugin/addon needs to be uploaded to the "/wp-content/plugins/" directory on your server or installed using the WordPress plugins installer.